CBIIT/NCI-DOE-Collab-Pilot2-MemSurfer/README-installation.md

 # MemSurfer installation on Biowulf

-For a general installation, the [instructions from LLNL should be followed](./ReadMe-LLNL.md).
-However, the order of installation of these dependencies, as well as their versions, is important, and overall is a difficult process.
-We therefore provide precise steps here for getting MemSurfer installed on NIH's Biowulf supercomputer.
+**The order of installation of MemSurfer's dependencies, as well as their versions, is important; these steps should be followed carefully.**

 After [logging in to Biowulf](https://hpc.nih.gov/docs/connect.html), allocate a compute node for the installation process: